Aziza Amir: Politics and the film industry

-With the release of Laila, during the 1920s while Egypt was just setting its feet and being built up as a nation of its own, separate from its British colonists, sense of nationalism and belonging was sky rocketing and society hoped to see an Egyptian film.
+With the release of Laila (1927), during the 1920s while Egypt was just setting its feet and being built up as a nation of its own, separate from its British colonists, sense of nationalism and belonging was skyrocketing and society hoped to see an Egyptian film.
 However, this was not the reason that Amir replaced Turkish director Wadad Orfi with Stephane Rosti, rather his efforts on another film project were disastrous.
-The movie Laila (1927) was screened in the royal palace to King Fuuad, the film's "'Egyptianness' suitably timely and galvanizing to appeal across the board."
+The film Laila (1927) was screened in the royal palace to King Fouad, the film's "'Egyptianness' suitably timely and galvanizing to appeal across the board."
 As Saad Zaghloul became prime minister and the new constitution issued that all men and women are equal in the way they serve their country, this added to the overall sense of belonging and national pride to many women.
 Amir's role in the movie Laila was more than just a silent role but attempted to mend the old culture with the more contemporary one, showing the character in more rural areas while also connecting the character to more pharaonic roots by showing her in the deserts of Saqarra.
-As the country struggled with its own identity and westernization and discourses of conservatism juxtaposed against liberalism, Aziza Amir's performance in her film Laila is still of note and mentioned as the first Egyptian movie ever made.
+As the country struggled with its own identity and westernization and discourses of conservatism juxtaposed against liberalism, Aziza Amir's performance in her film Laila is still of note and mentioned as the first Egyptian feature-length film ever made.